-- Demonstrate effective use of Information technology and will be digitally literate. - Engage with numerical data and calculation and understand their significance. - Communicate effectively by written, spoken and other means using appropriate techniques including participation in group discussions, communicating ideas, and presenting information to a variety of audiences. - Work independently or as part of a team, respecting other people's contributions, using appropriate leadership behaviours.
-Use problem-solving skills including generation of a variety of strategies to address a problem and design, implement and evaluate a solution that addresses the problem. - Acquire, analyse, synthesise, summarise, present, and disseminate information and ideas from a wide range of sources. - Demonstrate confidence in evaluation and research skills, and their applications for nursing, personal and professional development. - Critically appraise complex evidence and judge the appropriateness of the enquiry. - Utilise appropriate methods to answer a research question suggesting new concepts or approaches. - Work autonomously and independently for an extended period. - Demonstrate independent and creativity in writing study. - Take responsibility for your own learning by reflecting on their strengths and weaknesses, enhancing study skills, and identifying appropriate courses of action.
+- Demonstrate effective use of Information technology and will be digitally literate. - Engage with numerical data and calculation and understand their significance. - Communicate effectively by written, spoken and other means using appropriate techniques including participation in group discussions, communicating ideas and presenting information to a variety of audiences. - Work independently or as part of a team, respecting other people's contributions, using appropriate leadership behaviours.
+Use problem-solving skills including generation of a variety of strategies to address a problem and design, implement and evaluate a solution that addresses the problem. - Acquire, analyse, synthesise, summarise and present information and ideas from a wide range of sources.

+- Promote evaluation and research skills, and their applications for nursing, personal and professional development.
+Critically appraise evidence and identify appropriate methods to answer a research question. - Sustain motivation for an extended period of time. - Demonstrate independent study skills and take responsibility for their own learning by reflecting on their strengths and weaknesses, and identifying appropriate courses of action.